 There are so many emotions around sharing this piece with the world.
-I actually wrote it last summer and asked a dear friend to read it.
+I actually wrote it last summer and asked a dear friend to read it in the event I was murdered.
 Even if we lost touch, I made him PROMISE to be the one to read my words.
 At that moment, I needed people to understand the depth of my love, rather than the just the beauty of my smile.
 I was forced to accept certain realities.
 No sadness.
 Just acceptance of raw realities.
 My realities.
 Moving back to the USA could cost me my life.
 I was being abused by a person with uncontrollable anger.
-So being in the USA carried a certain risk.
+Being in the USA carried a certain risk.
 The abuser already held a loaded gun to my face and the next level of abuse is to pull the trigger.
 Again, no sadness, just honest truth.
 And acceptance.
-I share these words because there seems to be a wave of people in Downers Grove that I need to acknowledge.
+I share these words because there seems to be a wave of people from Downers Grove I need to acknowledge.
 My healing journey is not being respected and they are putting my life in danger.
 Will the abuser be able to control his anger?
 If not, then my blood is on their hands.
 Does anyone actually know my physical location? hahaha NO. It’s all irrelevant.
 I am of sound mind.
 I am safe.
 I’m not scared.
 What is meant to be will be.
 The words below are from a place of empowerment.
 If anything so I can hold myself accountable to continue living up to the perception of who I think I am.
 So without further delay.
-Here is the eulogy that I wrote and the message that I wanted to share.
+Here is the eulogy I wrote and the message I wanted to share.
 I asked my friend to read it but rather than wait and see if this abuser can control his anger, I’m just going to share on my blog.
 This is my legacy and my contribution to the world.
 The depth of my love and ability to plant seeds of love and understanding.

 * * *

-Through it all, she always believed in family.
-She hoped that the bad times would just pass.
+Through it all, Jess always believed in family.
+She hoped the bad times would just pass.
 We didn’t talk about the struggle.
 She needed a distraction and I offered her just that.
 Jess loved me with something fierce.
 I was her safe harbour for most of her trips home.
 I broke a promise (the only thing she ever asked of me).
 I broke her trust.
 I admitted fault and we parted ways for a few years.
 Even though I broke her trust, she never once lashed out at me.
-She said that I caused her pain.
+She said I caused her pain.
 She said that we could no longer be friends but she thanked me for being honest.
 Somewhere during the years apart, she even sent a letter of gratitude to my parents for offering a safe place and making her feel loved.
 It’s not easy to admit wrongdoing to Jess.
-Jess is miss perfect.
-She demanded perfection from herself and yet made so many allowances for others.
+Jess demanded perfection from herself and yet made so many allowances for others.
 She had this ability to see the magic in others but struggled to see the magic in herself.
-She was the happiest person on the outside, constantly being told that her existence was inspiring.
+She was the happiest person on the outside, constantly being told her existence was inspiring.
 The goals she crushed.
 The way she treated others.
-The fearless way that she galavanted around the world.
+The fearless way she galavanted around the world.
 Almost as if she was protected by being a love bug.
 Jess defined love.
 Jess attracted love.
 Jess was love in all aspects.
-Jess was free when she was traveling.
+Jess was free when she was travelling.
 When Jess was home, she was plagued to love those who habitually caused her harm, an abusive family.
 On the inside, Jess believed the lies that she was not worthy.
-She was a burden.
-She was difficult.
-On the inside, Jess believed all the lies that her family fed her.
+She believed she was a burden.
+She believed she was difficult.
+On the inside, Jess believed all the lies her family fed her.

-If Jess knew that you were struggling with something.
+If Jess knew you were struggling with something.
 That would be the first problem to solve.
 She liked to help others dissolve their fears.
 She reinforced positive messaging.
 Anything is possible.
 You can do it and I’ll be here cheering you along the way.
 Jess is the first person that comes to mind when sh!t hits the fan.
 She’d do anything in her power to help ease your suffering.
 Jess was always in your corner.
-That’s the Jess that I have adored for over 20 years.
+That’s the Jess I have adored for over 20 years.

 Jess believed in people.
 Jess [mostly] believed in herself.
 She always had silly stories to share of her travels.
 Jess was able to light up any room and make people feel the magic.
 She always had a 3-5-7 year plan.
 If you asked, she could break down her life into smaller pieces and walk you through exactly how she was going to accomplish whatever goal she was chasing.
 She didn’t really live life in her comfort zone.
-She set goals that most only dream about.
+She set goals most only dream about.
 And each goal was somehow attached to someone in her family.

 Jess was being spiritually attacked and was suicidal in 2014.
 She talked about it without talking about it.
 I think that’s when she realised the importance of being your own hero.
 That is when she realised that she was alone.
 Perhaps her grandfathers were still protecting her from the Heavens but this was the first time that she was forced to acknowledge that she did not have a protector.
 She was unwilling to speak about the family abuse.
 Heck, I saw her on most visits and she didn’t tell me much other than ‘he’s crazy. can I stay here tonight?’
 Jess kept all the dysfunction close to her chest.
 Almost as if not acknowledging it meant that it didn’t happen.
 But her heart was broken.
 You could catch glimpses of her pain in her eyes.